megamattzilla/f5_terraform/README.md

 `terraform destroy`
 Enter `yes` at the prompt.
 This will take ~15 minutes to destroy.

-At the end you should see output indicating the destroy was successfull:
+At the end you should see output indicating the destroy was successful:
 `Destroy complete!
 Resources: 0 added, 0 changed, 47 destroyed.`